kosonkh7/AI-Upscaling/README.md

 -   **Frontend**: HTML, CSS, JavaScript
 -   **AI Models**: Hybrid Attention Transformer (HAT)

-### Hybrid Attention Transformer (HAT) Model
+### Hybrid Attention Transformer (HAT) Models
 The HAT model is a state-of-the-art image super-resolution model based on the Transformer architecture.
 It is designed to effectively capture long-range dependencies and fine-grained details in images, leading to superior upscaling quality.

+This project now supports multiple HAT models, allowing users to select their preferred upscaling style:

-This project utilizes a pre-trained HAT model (specifically HAT_SRx4_ImageNet-pretrain.pth) which was trained on the ImageNet dataset for 4x upscaling.
+-   **HAT_SRx4_ImageNet-pretrain.pth**: A general-purpose HAT model pre-trained on the ImageNet dataset for 4x upscaling.
+It excels at producing high-fidelity, clean results.
+-   **Real_HAT_GAN_SRx4.pth**: A GAN-based HAT model designed for more realistic and visually pleasing results, often with enhanced textures and details, also for 4x upscaling.
+This model might introduce more artistic interpretations compared to the ImageNet-pretrain version.

+Users can select between these models directly from the web interface.

 ## 📚 References
 This project was developed by integrating and adapting components from the following open-source projects and research: